BeaglePilot/beaglepilot/reports/report_victor.md

     - (* out-of-gsoc-scope *) var SERVO_OUTPUT_RAW always with the same value
     - (* out-of-gsoc-scope *) Serial connection (through ttyO*) doesn't work the first time (e.g. if arducopter started from ttyO4 and mavproxy from ttyO5, first time doesn't work, weird characters appeared.
 If the connection is launched the other way arducopter ttyO5 and mavproxy from ttyO4 then it works).
 Needs to be further inspected.
     - (* out-of-gsoc-scope *) SYS_BOOT pins of the BBB conflict with PixFire Hawk Cape design

-- Plans for the next period (this is a list of tasks for the author):
+    - (* out-of-gsoc-scope *) Issues with the attitude estimation in BeaglePilot

-    - test IMU driver's status, look up possible flaws, report
+- Plans for the next period (this is a list of tasks for , roll, pitch and yaw are differentthe author):
-    - Read about IMUs and document IMU's ardupilot code
+    - Look up the attitude issue.
+Verify the data from various sensors and try bringing up conclussions.
     - tests Sids commit with the scope
     - testing MS5611 kernel driver
     - Implement in the UART-like TCP sockets the "*" option.